tgstation/tgstation/.github/CONTRIBUTING.md

 Things you **CAN** do:
 * Label issues appropriately
 * Close issues when appropriate
-* Label PRs when appropriate

 Things you **CAN'T** do:
 * [Close PRs](https://imgur.com/w2RqpX8.png): Only maintainers are allowed to close PRs.
 Do not hit that button.
+* Label PRs, leave that for maintainers to handle.

 </details>